Fun Easter Activities the Whole Family Will Love

 If your kids need to burn some energy and stretch their limbs, it’s time for the bunny hop.
 Form a line, crank up the music, and get hopping!
 Your kids will love it.

-This is especially fun for small children, but big kids that are stuck at home will want to participate as well.
+This is especially fun for small children, but big kids will want to participate as well.
 Hide eggs throughout your home and then let your kids run around with baskets and collect the eggs.
 I prefer doing this with candy-filled plastic eggs rather than real eggs.
 You don’t want to lose a real egg in your house, only to find it weeks later when it starts to smell!

 Play Guessing Games